Data Flows & Dashboards

 Attributes provided by a collector instance:

-- Actor Name - Name of the entity initiating the request
+- User Name - Name of the entity initiating the request

 - Application ID - ID of the application where the collector is running